 Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 Does this financial product consider principal adverse impacts on sustainability factors?

-- X Yes, for the fund the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Exposure to companies active in the fossil fuel sector (no. 4); - Violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises (no. 10); and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical and biological weapons) (no. 14).
+- X Yes, for the fund, the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Greenhouse gas emissions (GHG emissions) (no. 1); - Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Activities negatively affecting biodiversity-sensitive areas (no. 7); - Hazardous waste and radioactive waste ratio (no. 9); - Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises (no. 10); and

+• Exposure to controversial weapons (no. 14).

-The principal adverse impacts listed above are considered at product level through the application of the ESG assessment methodology or the exclusion of investments of fund that meet the environmental and social characteristics promoted, as described in more detail in the section entitled "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The above principal adverse impacts are taken into account through the application of exclusions and the SDG assessment, as described in more detail in the section entitled "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The investment strategy does not provide for a dedicated control mechanism for the values of the PAI indicators at overall portfolio level.